 RE: Docket No. 52002 - Application of CPR Water Supply Company for a Water Certificate of Convenience of Necessity in Smith County

-On April 9, 2021, CPR Water Supply Company, LLC (CPR Water) filed an application to obtain a water certificate of convenience and necessity in Smith County consisting of approximately 151 acres.
+On April 9, 2021, CPR Water Supply Company, LLC (CPR Water) filed an application to obtain a water certificate of convenience and necessity (CCN) in Smith County consisting of approximately 151 acres.

 I recommend a finding that CPR Water demonstrates the financial and managerial capability needed to provide continuous and adequate service to the area subject to this application.
 My conclusions are based on information provided by CPR Water before the date of this memorandum and may not reflect any changes in CPR Water’s status after this review.